 Several types of infant formulas are available.
 Usually cow's-milk formulas are tried first.

-Other types of formulas are available for babies who have trouble digesting cow's-milk formulas.
-These are for babies who are at high risk of allergies or with a cow's milk allergy.
-Talk to your doctor before giving your baby one of these formulas.
+There are other types of formulas for babies who have trouble digesting cow's-milk formulas.
+Talk to your doctor before you give your baby one of these formulas.

 • Lactose-free formulas are used for babies who are lactose-intolerant.
-This is a rare condition in babies.
+This is a rare problem in babies.

-• Hydrolyzed protein or amino acid formulas are used for babies who cannot tolerate formulas made from cow's milk or soy.
+• Hydrolyzed protein or amino acid formulas are used for babies who can't tolerate formulas made from cow's milk or soy.

 Do not use homemade formulas, such as those that use evaporated milk.
-These do not contain the nutrients and supplements your baby needs.
+These do not have the nutrients and supplements your baby needs.
 They could also make your baby sick.

 You can buy formula as a powder or as a concentrated or ready-to-feed liquid.
 Ready-to-feed formulas cost the most.
 But some caregivers find their convenience worth the extra cost.
-You must add cool, to powders and concentrates.
 You must add cool, safe water to powders and concentrates.
 Be sure to follow the directions on the label and use the measuring device that comes with the product.

 This information does not replace the advice of a doctor.
 Healthwise, Incorporated, disclaims any warranty or liability for your use of this information.
 Your use of this information means that you agree to the Terms of Use.
 Learn how we develop our content.